PIPER PA-30/39 “TWIN COMANCHE”€

 Key Takeaways:

-• It was offered in four models (Standard, Custom, Sportsman, Turbo) with variations in interior, electronics, or engine power.
+• The PA-30 was offered in four models—Standard, Custom, Sportsman, and Turbo—differing in interior, electronics, instrumentation, and engine power for the Turbo variant.

-• Production of the PA-30 ended in 1970, succeeded by the PA-39 Twin Comanche, which featured counter-rotating propellers to simplify engine-out procedures and improve flight characteristics.
+• Production of the PA-30 ceased in 1970, succeeded by the PA-39 Twin Comanche, which featured counter-rotating propellers to simplify engine-out procedures and improve flight characteristics.

 See a mistake?
 Contact us.